Apple Orchard Falls: Hike to a 200-Foot-Tall Waterfall Near Bedford, Virginia

 Big Mountain Views

-By this point, the waterfall is close at hand.
-But first, you must descend several sets of wooden steps.
+By this point, the stunning 200-foot-tall waterfall is close at hand.
+But first, you must descend several sets of wooden stairs.

 Pause after the first set for views to the west of Floyd Mountain and Backbone Ridge.
 It’s hard to beat a hike with mountain views and crashing waterfalls.

-In a few more steps, you’ll reach another short staircase.
+In a few more steps, you’ll reach another set of wooden stairs.
 Then, the final descent of more than 120 steps to the waterfall viewing area.

 Apple Orchard Falls

-Once you reach Apple Orchard Falls, you’ll cross a small wooden bridge and go up a few steps to be front and center at the falls.
+Once you reach Apple Orchard Falls, you’ll cross a small wooden bridge and go up a few steps to be front and center at the falls and large boulders.

-There’s a bench and a number of good size rocks that make a perfect spot for lunch in front of the falls.
+There’s a bench and lots of rocks that make a perfect spot for lunch at the base of the falls.

-Scramble some rocks for a better view of this striking 200-foot-tall waterfall.
+Scramble some rocks for a better view of this striking 200-foot-tall beautiful waterfall.

 Re-trace your steps to the parking lot but take your time since the hike is all uphill on the way back.
 Watch your step as you navigate rocks and tree roots.